Processing...

 Staged commits is a function that allows AWS Glue users to enable changes in smaller batches, thus minimizing the risks of failures.
 This feature is especially relevant and useful for new users of Amazon Glue.

 Interactive sessions allow you to efficiently develop and test AWS Glue jobs.
 They help users experiment with various transformations and optimize their jobs before going into the production phase.
-Using interactive sessions for Jupyter, you remove idle clusters, reduce costs, and eliminate the necessity to configure.
+Using interactive sessions for Jupyter, you remove idle clusters, reduce AWS costs, and eliminate the necessity to configure.

 Amazon Web Services is known for flexible pay-as-you-go pricing models that allow users to only pay for the services they utilize.
 However, without proper cost management practices, you may run into unnecessary spending.
 To mitigate the ever-growing cloud bill, you can adopt some strategies that help companies keep their spending under control.